 It is Marice Ettlin Caro, my spouse and the love of my life that I acknowledge first for sharing her life with me and helping me to become a better person.
 With all my imperfections I tried to do the same with her.
 Of course I love my children and my family but that is pure biology.
 I did not choose my family but I did choose Marice. .

-On this May 21 of 2011, "retired" from SCIENCE and MEDICINE after 40 glorious years and continuing my devotions to my FAMILY I shall start a new journey into ART.
+On this 2008, "retired" from SCIENCE and MEDICINE after 40 glorious years and continuing my devotions to my FAMILY I shall start a new journey into ART.

 I recognize that I shall never finish this work.
 It will be easy and relatively boreing to review what it was done.
 But planning what is left to do will be impossible because when I finish one project the next will start.
 Or it might be that when I become older I will lose the excitment of wondering what is next.
 Then I will be able to finish.
 I guess that is what I will call death even if I am alive.